 Often this is what we face as a security services company: Customers having trouble knowing what security practices to implement and how to implement them.
 This is why we’ve built our Managed Security team—to provide a set of essential security practices to our customers, consumed on an as-a-service basis.

 These essential practices—security monitoring, vulnerability management, endpoint protection, multifactor authentication, and backups—should be a part of every company’s core security function.
 Can you imagine a front door without a lock, or a bank without security cameras?
 Going into 2022, any business with information that resides on computers connected to a network must invest in these practices or face serious risk of theft, ransomware, and other threats.
 Interested, but don’t know where to start?
-We’re having a webcast to talk more about these practices, as well as some tools that work well to map out a strategy to start doing them.
-Register for the webcast here.
+We hosted a webcast to talk more about these practices, as well as some tools that work well to map out a strategy to start doing them.

 Read more blogs from Justin: